 Run the project and you will see a white rectangle on a green canvas.
 What happened to the square?
 Remember that the vertex position of your 1×1 square was defined at locations (±0.5, ±0.5).
 Now observe the project output: the white rectangle is located in the middle of the green canvas covering exactly half of the canvas’s width and height.
 As it turns out, WebGL draws vertices within the ±1.0 range onto the entire defined drawing area.
 In this case, the ±1.0 in the x-dimension is mapped to 640 pixels, while the ±1.0 in the y-dimension is mapped to 480 pixels (the created canvas dimension is 640×480); the 1x1 square is drawn onto a 640x480 area, or an area with an aspect ratio of 4:3.
 Since the 1:1 aspect ratio of the square does not match the 4:3 aspect ratio of the display area, the square shows up as a 4:3 rectangle.
 This problem will be resolved later in the next chapter.

 You can try editing the fragment shader in index.html by changing the color set in the gl_FragColor function to alter the color of the white square.
-Notice that a value of less than 1 in the alpha channel will result in the white square becoming transparent and showing through some of the greenish canvas color.
+Notice that a value of less than 1 in the alpha channel does not result in the white square becoming transparent.
+Transparency of drawn primitives will be discussed in later chapters.

 Finally, note that this project defines three separate files and hides information with the import/export statements of JavaScript.
 The functionality defined in these files with the corresponding import and export statements are referred to as JavaScript modules.
-A module can be considered as a global singleton object and is excellent for hiding detailed implementations, , for example as you have observed in the loadAndCompileShader() function in the shader_support module.
+A module can be considered as a global singleton object and is excellent for hiding implementation details.
+The loadAndCompileShader() function in the shader_support module serves as a great example of this concept.
 However, modules are not well-suited for supporting abstraction and specialization.
 In the next sections, you will begin to work with JavaScript classes to further encapsulate portions of this example to form the basis of the game engine framework.

 Abstraction with JavaScript Objects

-The previous project decomposed the drawing of a square into logical modules and implemented the modules as files containing global function.
-In software engineering, this solution process is referred to as functional decomposition, and the implementation is referred to as procedural programming.
-Procedural programming results in solutions that are well-structured, easy to understand, and often fast to create.
+The previous project decomposed the drawing of a square into logical modules and implemented the modules as files containing global functions.
+In software engineering, this process is referred to as functional decomposition, and the implementation is referred to as procedural programming.
+Procedural programming often results in solutions that are well-structured andeasy to understand.
 This is why functional decomposition and procedural programming are often used to prototype concepts or to learn new techniques.

-This project enhances the Draw One Square solution with object-oriented analysis and programming to introduce data abstraction.
+This project enhances the Draw One Square project with object-oriented analysis and programming to introduce data abstraction.
 As additional concepts are introduced and as the game engine complexity grows, proper data abstraction supports straightforward design, behavior specialization, and code reuse through inheritance.

 The JavaScript Objects Project